Luzkix/Luzkix/README.md

 https://github.com/Luzkix/Luzkix - the repo contains week by week homeworks as i progressed throw the first 2 modules of Green Fox Academy Junior Developer Course

-#**In final Project phase it was all about teamwork and buildig a "big" Spring RESTful application, with many endpoints, a lot of logic and implementations of new technologies, and of course testing...a lot of testing...:**
+#**In final Project phase it was all about teamwork and buildig a "big" Spring RESTful application, with many endpoints, a lot of logic and implementations of new technologies, and of course testing...a lot of testing...**

 Output from this project phase are basically 2 projects - one big application, which was developed by 4 of us, read about it bellow.
 However this repo cant be public (ask me for code if you want to check it).
 Second project was individual project, a kind of "refreshing" exercise before final exam, where we could individually practice a lot of techniques we learned from the main project.